-5) Techniques to check, evaluate, report and record vital signs when those skills are necessary for the safe administration of medication to that individual.
+5) Techniques to observe, report and document medication effects, side effects, adverse outcomes and vital signs when those skills are necessary for the safe administration of medication to that individual.

-e) Authorized direct care staff shall be re-evaluated by a nurse-trainer at least annually or more frequently at the discretion of the registered professional nurse.
-Any retraining shall be to the extent that is necessary to ensure competency of the authorized direct care staff to administer medication [20 ILCS 1705/15.4(c)], as judged by a nurse-trainer.
+h) Authorized direct care staff shall be re-evaluated by a Nurse-Trainer at least annually or more frequently at the discretion of the registered professional nurse.
+Any retraining shall be to the extent that is necessary to ensure competency of the authorized direct care staff to administer medication [20 ILCS 1705/15.4(c)], as judged by a Nurse-Trainer.

-h) Authorization of staff to administer medication shall be revoked if, in the opinion of the registered professional nurse-trainer, the authorized direct care staff person is no longer competent to administer medication [20 ILCS 1705/15.4(c)].
-The degree of retraining and reassessment of competency should occur at the discretion of the nurse-trainer.
+l) Authorization of staff to administer medication shall be revoked if, in the opinion of the Nurse-Trainer, the authorized direct care staff person is no longer competent to administer medication [20 ILCS 1705/15.4(c)].
+The degree of retraining and reassessment of competency should occur at the discretion of the Nurse-Trainer.

-i) Clear documentation of training, retraining, and evaluation shall be kept in each staff or contractual person's personnel file by each agency where authorized direct care staff are employed.
+m) Clear documentation of training, retraining and evaluation shall be kept in each staff or contractual person's personnel file by each agency where authorized direct care staff are employed.